 Finally, click the Add Pull Zone button to activate the newly added zone.

-After that, you will see an instructions page describing the methods to integrate the Pull Zone with WordPress, Joomla, Drupal, or an HTML website.
+After that, you will see a page with instructions on how to integrate the Pull Zone with WordPress, Joomla, Drupal, or an HTML website.

 Note down the URL of the newly created pull zone (looks like ****.b-cdn.net).